Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Results

-In this part, we examine how the clinical and genomic risk scores change together across their full range, paying special attention to the extremes.
-We used pseudo-observations from the ranked scores to fit Gaussian, Clayton, and Gumbel copulas and calculated their tail dependence coefficients.
+In this part, we examine how the clinical and gene-expression risk scores vary together across their range.
+We used pseudo-observations derived from the ranked scores to fit four parametric copula families: Gaussian, Clayton, Gumbel, and Frank.

-Table~\ref{tab:tail_dep} summarizes the fitted parameters and tail dependence.
-The Gaussian copula, with a correlation of $\rho \approx 0.63$, shows no tail dependence ($\lambda_L = \lambda_U = 0$), meaning the dependence is symmetric.
-The Clayton copula, with $\theta \approx 1.52$, shows strong lower-tail dependence ($\lambda_L \approx 0.63$, $\lambda_U = 0$), so low values of both scores are more likely to occur together.
-The Gumbel copula, with $\theta \approx 1.76$, exhibits no lower-tail dependence but clear upper-tail dependence ($\lambda_U \approx 0.52$), indicating that very high clinical and genomic risks often co-occur.
+Table~\ref{tab:tail_dep} summarizes the fitted parameters and tail-dependence coefficients.
+The Gaussian copula, with correlation parameter $\rho = 0.682$, implies symmetric dependence without asymptotic tail dependence.
+The Clayton copula, with $\theta = 1.832$, captures lower-tail dependence ($\lambda_L = 0.685$, $\lambda_U = 0$), whereas the Gumbel copula, with $\theta = 1.916$, captures upper-tail dependence ($\lambda_U = 0.564$, $\lambda_L = 0$).
+The Frank copula, with parameter 5.352, represents positive dependence without asymptotic tail dependence in either tail.

-To compare how well each copula fits, we used the Cramér–von Mises statistic with a parametric bootstrap (1000 replicates per copula).
-Table~\ref{tab:gof} shows the results.
-The Gaussian copula had the smallest difference between the observed and model-based copulas (statistic $\approx 2.4\times10^{-5}$) and a very high bootstrap $p$-value of 0.997, meaning the data fit the Gaussian copula well.
-The Clayton and Gumbel copulas exhibited larger differences (statistics around $10^{-4}$) and significantly lower $p$-values (0.176 and 0.413), indicating that they do not fit the data as well as the Gaussian model.

-These numerical results match the graphical comparisons in Figure~\ref{fig:copula_heat}.
-The empirical copula heat map and the fitted Gaussian copula heat map look almost the same: both show a smooth gradient from low joint probabilities at $(u,v)=(0,0)$ to high joint probabilities at $(1,1)$, with no strong asymmetry.
-The contour plot in Figure~\ref{fig:copula_contours} supports this, as the Gaussian copula contours fit the cloud of pseudo-observations well, following the main diagonal.
-Overall, these findings indicate that the clinical and genomic risk scores exhibit a moderate, mostly symmetric dependence, which the Gaussian copula represents well, with no indication of unusually frequent extreme risks occurring together.

-Now that we have demonstrated that a Gaussian copula accurately describes the joint risk-score distribution, we ask whether this joint information is clinically relevant.
-In the next section, we categorize patients into high and low clinical and genomic scores and compare the differences in long-term survival among these four groups.